Hyunwoo0629/text-enrichment-interface/README.md

 - Use "Clear All" to remove all styles
 - Use "Save" to persist styles to the server

-## Design

-The interface features a clean, minimal white design with:
-- White background with subtle borders
-- Black/dark text for readability
-- Simple, focused UI elements
-- Smooth transitions and feedback

 ## Technology Stack

 - **Frontend**: HTML5, CSS3, JavaScript (ES6+)